Benji Gregory: Acting career

-Gregory, beside his main role on ALF, appeared in several television shows which included Fantastic Max (1988–1990), Pound Puppies (1986–1987), Murphy Brown (1988), Fantasy Island (1978), The A-Team (1984), T.J.
+Gregory, beside his main role on ALF, appeared in several television shows which included Fantastic Max (1988–1990), Pound Puppies (1986–1987), Murphy Brown (1988), The A-Team (1984), T.J.
 Hooker (1984), Amazing Stories (1985), The Twilight Zone (1985), and Mr. Boogedy (1986).
 He also made an appearance in the feature film Jumpin' Jack Flash (1986).

 Gregory appeared as himself in the PSAs television series The More You Know, the children's game show series I'm Telling!, the "Salute to the 50 States episodes" of the game show Fun House, as well as on a kids episode of The Dating Game.

 Gregory made several appearances on the television sitcom Punky Brewster, playing an orphan named "Dash," and supplied the voice of Edgar the Mole in the animated feature Once Upon a Forest (1993), which would be his final acting role.
 He was scheduled to co-star in a Punky Brewster spin-off called Fenster Hall.
 The pilot/television-movie of Fenster Hall was never picked up for regular production.